OGGM/oggm/docs/mass-balance-2012-pergla.rst

 (default: 2°C), linear change in between.

-The difference with the previous model is that :math:`\epsilon` isn't needed anymore, now that we can calibrate on each glacier individualy.
+The difference with the previous model is that :math:`\epsilon` isn't needed anymore, now that we can calibrate on each glacier individually.

 Calibration
 -----------